History has a way of revealing the grace of God in Jesus Christ. The history of St. John Lutheran Church is no exception.

 Our prayer is that God, in his grace, will lead us to step through new doors of opportunity as they are opened to us.
 We move forward in the promise of His grace.

 Certainly God’s grace is evident in the story of St. John’s and certainly it will be evident in the future.
-In September 2021 the congregation will celebrate its 100th anniversary.
+On February 6, 2021 the congregation will celebrate the 100th anniversary of it's charter as a congregation of the Lutheran Church - Missouri Synod.
+June 26, 2021 will mark the 100th anniversary of the dedication of the congregations first sanctuary.

 + Soli Deo Gloria +